rokstrnisa/RokClock/README.markdown

 platforms.

 ## 4 Setting up the program ##
-The configuration for the program is located in the `"config.txt"` file.
-In there, you can specify various options including the time interval in seconds (default: `intervalInSeconds=3600`), the file containing the project and sub-project names (default: `projectsFilename=projects.txt`), and the output file for the log entries (default: `logFilename=log.txt`).
+The configuration for the program is located in the `config.txt` file.
+In there, you can specify various options including the time interval in seconds (default:
+`intervalInSeconds=3600`), the file containing the project and sub-project names (default: `projectsFilename=projects.txt`), and the output file for the log entries (default: `logFilename=log.txt`).

 ### 4.1 Specifying the projects ###
 The projects are specified in the projects file (defined within the